-Also note that the balance on the Coinbase account is 25 Polycoins higher since John exchanged his 25 Polycoins with Coinbase for fiat currency.
+Also, note that the balance on the Coinbase account is 25 Polycoins higher since John exchanged his 25 Polycoins with Coinbase for fiat currency.
 Once again, the shared spreadsheet is updated for everyone.

 Now Bob enters the blockchain with a balance of 0 Polycoins.
-He wants to get rich quick so he takes the liberty of changing his balance to 1,000,000 Polycoins.
+He wants to get rich quickly so he takes the liberty of changing his balance to 1,000,000 Polycoins.
 After all, it’s a shared spreadsheet on which anyone can make changes so why not just change it to any value you want?

 The thing is, there is no historical record of a transaction that led to Bob’s account balance going from 0 Polycoins to 1,000,000 Polycoins.
-When the other participants in the blockchain (Jane, John, and Coinbase) see this, they reach a consensus that Bob’s wishful thinking does not reflect reality and Bob’s change is tossed out, resetting his balance to zero and restoring order to the galaxy.
+When the other participants in the blockchain (Jane, John, and Coinbase) see this, they reach a consensus that Bob’s wishful thinking does not reflect reality, and Bob’s change is tossed out, resetting his balance to zero and restoring order to the galaxy.

 No authorities had to be called and no banks had to be involved.
 A simple consensus was reached that Bob’s transaction was phony and it was thereby tossed from the system.
-Sorry Bob.
+Sorry, Bob.

 In the real world, no one is literally monitoring every transaction in a blockchain.
-Instead, each participating node in a blockchain checks to make sure that advanced cryptographic evidence proves that all transactions are genuine.
+Instead, each participating node in a blockchain check to make sure that advanced cryptographic evidence proves that all transactions are genuine.
 This check occurs every time a new block of transactions is added to the blockchain.
 Unless a majority of nodes reach the same cryptographic conclusion (math stuff) as to the authenticity of a submitted block of transactions, the transactions will not be allowed to enter the chain.

 Eruption of Disruption

-Assuming that you can accept on faith for the moment that blockchains are as this article describes them: identical copies of software and data distributed across a network of thousands of nodes that offer a hack-proof method of transferring money from one peer on the network to another, then you are probably starting to realize just how potentially disruptive this technology might be.
+Assuming that you can accept on faith for the moment that blockchains areas this article describes them: identical copies of software and data distributed across a network of thousands of nodes that offer a hack-proof method of transferring money from one peer on the network to another, then you are probably starting to realize just how potentially disruptive this technology might be.

 Obviously, you no longer would need banks to transfer funds on your behalf.
-In fact you wouldn’t need them at all.
+In fact, you wouldn’t need them at all.
 But, as you will see in the other articles for this series, the disruption goes further.
 “Smart Contracts” could replace the need for notaries and escrow companies while completely upending the business of managing deeds and titles to real property.

 Given the odds of significant disruption in the financial industry, it isn’t surprising to see that major financial institutions are scrambling to either embrace blockchain technology on their own terms, run smear campaigns against it, or lobby legislative bodies to put in place regulations that restrict the legal use of blockchain technology.
 In fact, it is said that blockchain technology will do to the finance industry what the Internet did to the Media: it will change it completely.

-Throughout this series of articles we hope to help you achieve a better grasp on how blockchain actually works and how it can be used so that your enterprise is not left in the dust as yet another game-changing technology shakes us to the core.
+Throughout this series of articles, we hope to help you achieve a better grasp on how blockchain actually works and how it can be used so that your enterprise is not left in the dust as yet another game-changing technology shakes us to the core.